dubreuia/intellij-plugin-save-actions/README.md

 ## Installation

+### IDE (recommended)

-Install it from the plugin repository in Intellij IDEA (**recommended**):
+Install it from your IDE (Intellij IDEA, PyCharm, etc.):

 - "File > Settings > Plugins > Browse repositories... > Search 'Save Actions' > Category 'Code tools'"

+### Jetbrains plugin repository

-Or the plugin is available from the [Intellij IDEA Community Edition plugin repository](https://plugins.jetbrains.com/plugin/7642) and you can also download the jar from there then add it in Intellij IDEA:
+All versions of the plugin are available from the [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/7642).
+You can download the jar and add it to your IDE (you won't get updates thought):

 - "File > Settings > Plugins > Install plugin from disk..."